viral-w3nuts/viral-w3nuts/README.md

 ---

-With 15+ years of hands-on experience in leading IT technologies, I specialize in delivering robust solutions and managing teams to achieve exceptional results.
+With 2 decades of hands-on experience in leading IT technologies, I specialize in delivering robust solutions and managing teams to achieve exceptional results.
 My expertise spans software development, project management, and client relations, ensuring seamless project execution from concept to delivery.
+Additionally, I maintain a portfolio of 50+ private, project-specific repositories across various technologies, reflecting a broad and practical command of modern development tools and frameworks.

 ## 🚀 Top Skills & Technologies